-Adding some red, white or hearts can make most any breakfast into a Valentine’s Day feast to start the day.
+Adding some red, white coloring, or even heart shapes can make most any breakfast into a Valentine’s Day feast to start the day.
 It may require waking up a little early, but these ideas are bound to bring a smile to any face.

 - A heart-filled egg breakfast.
 Get out your cookie cutter and make a fun and unique breakfast treat with this Valentine’s Day Egg in a Hole.

 - For the cooking impaired, we’ve got you covered on this one.
 Go get donuts.
 Everyone loves them.
 And if you get the pink ones with sprinkles, you’re celebrating Valentine’s Day.

 With a little planning, reminding your children you love them is easy during school.

 - Include a sandwich from the heart.
 Use a heart-shaped cookie cutter to cut your children’s peanut butter and jelly (or whatever else is their favorite spread) sandwiches into fun shapes.